 So many supranational organizations, whether governmental or juridical, are struggling with their legitimacy and survival, it is almost becoming tedious.
 Take for example the European Union with a humiliating Brexit and their seemingly, or actual, endless debates on urgent monetary and migration policy reforms.
 Take for example the International Criminal Court (ICC), accused for being biased and parties leaving the treaty.
 Some even boycotting it from very the start, and among them not the least.
 But take the North Atlantic Treaty Organization (NATO) too that celebrates its seventieth birthday last year (2019).
 Despite its honorable age the never-ending quarreling about who has to pay how much, spoiled the party.

-We take you back to one of the ancestors of the NATO, namely the supranational treaty organization called the Upstalsboom, with upstal meaning ‘high’ and boom meaning ‘tree’.
-Pronounce the oo as in Rome.
-So, the treaty of the high tree.
-Comparison with the NATO has more recently also been made by historian Steensen (2020) from Nordfriesland.
-Albeit the Upstalsboom league was not founded at the North Atlantic, still it was at the nearby North Sea, at the beginning of the thirteenth century.
+Albeit the Upstalsboom league was not founded at the North Atlantic coast, still it was at the nearby North Sea, at the beginning of the thirteenth century.
 Headquarters of the Upstalsboom was exactly 363 kilometers as the crow flies northeast from NATO headquarters in Brussels.
-Indeed, the town of Aurich.
-A modest place of forty-thousand inhabitants in the region Ostfriesland.
+Indeed, the town of Aurich in region Ostfriesland.
+A modest place of forty-thousand inhabitants.
 A town primarily known for being the birthplace of the founder of the gay rights movement, Karl Heinrich Ulrichs.
-The Upstalsboom had seven members.
-The NATO started with twelve.
-The founding articles of the treaty of the Upstalsboom have many similarities with those of the NATO, almost eight centuries later.
-Or should we say, those of the NATO showed many similarities with those of the Upstalsboom?
-Especially when it comes to the preferred behavior of its members when confronted with external threats, it is almost copy paste.
-Read below, compare and be surprised:
+Upstalsboom had seven members.
+NATO started with twelve.
+The founding articles of the treaty of Upstalsboom have many similarities with those of NATO almost eight centuries later.
+Or should we say, those articles of NATO showed many similarities with those of Upstalsboom?
+Especially when it comes to the preferred behavior of its members when confronted with external threats, the articles of NATO are almost copy paste from Upstalsboom.
+Read below, compare and be surprised.

 North Atlantic Treaty Organization